pabaq/pabaq.github.io/projects/udacity/self-driving-car/_posts/2020-12-16-Particle-Filter.md

 ---
 title: "Project: Kidnapped Vehicle"
 tags: udacity self-driving-car particle-filter
-excerpt: Tracking the location and heading of a vehicle using a two dimensional particle filter implemented in C++
+excerpt: Tracking the location and heading of a vehicle using a two-dimensional particle filter
 cover: /assets/images/covers/particle-filter.jpg
 project: CarND-Kidnapped-Vehicle
 ---